-- High quality health care: We consistently receive the Level 3 Patient-Centered Medical Home designation, the highest awarded, by the National Committee on Quality Assurance.
+- High quality health care: We consistently receive the Patient-Centered Medical Home designation from the National Committee on Quality Assurance.
 The NCQA is the nation's leading assessor of the quality of care. - The community-based health center: Our new model of health care strategically locates health centers in neighborhoods with clusters of shelters, supportive housing and other services for homeless individuals and families.
-This system ensures that care is more concentrated, comprehensive and accessible. - Expanding our reach: As the largest provider of services with 24 locations (and growing) we're creating a comprehensive ambulatory care network throughout 4 boroughs.
+This system ensures that care is more concentrated, comprehensive and accessible. - Expanding our reach: As the largest provider of services with 27 locations (and growing) we're creating a comprehensive ambulatory care network throughout all 5 boroughs.
 The network will create a more efficient and cost-effective health care delivery model.